jvnte/jvnte/README.md

 ### :robot: Techstack

 While having a R background my personal projects focus more on Python.
-I'm especially curious about unleashing the full capabilities of R and Python using container technologies such as Docker, Kubernetes and web-frameworks such as FastAPI.
-I also gathered some front-end development experience by using RShiny and Python Streamlit.
+I'm especially curious about unleashing the full capabilities of R and Python using container technologies such as Docker and Kubernetes, web-frameworks such as FastAPI and building insightful frontends using RShiny, Python Streamlit and Svelte.

 ### :mortar_board: Academia